zchee/golang-wiki/SQLInterface.md

 }
 ```

-After use, the database is closed using Close.
+After use, the database is closed using `Close`.

 # Executing queries